shadowed1/ChromeOS_PowerControl/README.md

 ## - Control battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
 ## - Control CPU clock speed boost in relation to temperature; enabling lower temperatures under load and longer battery life.
-## - Control Fan speed in relation to temperature with built-in hysteresis and 0% RPM mode.
+## - Control Fan speed (Intel Only) in relation to temperature with built-in hysteresis and 0% RPM mode.
 ### - Features global commands for ease of use, config files that save settings, and an uninstaller to clean up after itself.
 ### - Optionally have BatteryControl, PowerControl, FanControl start on boot; as well as disabling Turbo Boost on boot if user has rootfs verification disabled.